Blasda01/Employee_Records_SQL/README.md

 #### Data Analysis

-* With a complete database, I designed mulitple SQL queries of the data (see MainCode.sql)
+* With a complete database, design mulitple SQL queries of the data (see MainCode.sql)

-* Then imported data into a Pandas DataFrame using Jupyter Notebook to create visual of Average Salaries.
+* Then import data into a Pandas DataFrame using Jupyter Notebook to create visual of Average Salaries.

 **Tools**